dotnet/AspNetCore.Docs/aspnetcore/client-side/spa-services.md

 ---
-title: Using SpaServices for Creating Single Page Applications | Microsoft Docs
+title: Using JavaScriptServices for Creating Single Page Applications | Microsoft Docs
 author: scottaddie
-description: Learn about the benefits of using SpaServices to build a SPA with ASP.NET Core
+description: Learn about the benefits of using JavaScriptServices to build a SPA with ASP.NET Core
 keywords: ASP.NET Core, Angular, SPA, JavaScriptServices, SpaServices ms.author: scaddie
 manager: wpickett